Edmund Spenser: Commentary

 Thomas Crofton Croker, Researches in the South of Ireland (1824): ‘This stage of unprincipled warfare was dignified by a crowd of illustrious men, amongst whom Spencer [sic] and Raleigh are conspicuous; the latter commenced his extraordinary and ill-fated career in these scenes of butchery and carnage, and in almost the first action recorded of that young soldier his arms were sullied by the execution of a piece of deliberate cruelty, which called down the censure of his royal mistress on Lord Grey, and will ever remain a stain on the page of British history, notwithstanding Spencer’s vindication or rather apology for such conduct.’ (p.6.)
 [Cont.]
 Note that Croker spells Spenser var. as Spenser or Spencer in both his table of contents and his text.

-Croker gives an account of Kilcolman - together with an engraved plate of the ruin in Researches in the South of Ireland (1824), as infra - or see a full-text version in RICORSO Library, “Irish Classics”, via index or direct.
+Croker gives an account of Kilcolman - together with an engraved plate of the ruin in Researches in the South of Ireland (1824), as infra - or see a full-text copy in RICORSO Library, “Irish Classics”, via index or direct.

 Thomas Crofton Croker, Researches in the South of Ireland (1824): ‘The account given by Spencer [sic] of the state of Desmond’s country, who was a spectator of it, exhibits a dreadful and impressive picture of the calamitous effects of civil warfare.
 He tells us, that “any stony heart would rue the same.
 Out of every corner of the woods and glynns they” (the people of Munster) “came creeping forth upon their hands, for their legs could not bear them - they looked like anatomies of death.
 They spake like ghosts crying out of their graves; they did eat the dead carrions, happy where they could find them, yea, and one another soon after, insomuch, as the very carcases they spared not to scrape out of their graves; and if they found a plot of water-cresses or shamrocks, there they flocked as to a feast for the time, yet not able to continue there withal; - that in short space there was none almost left, and a most populous and plentiful country suddenly became void of man and beast.” (p.74.)
 [Cont.]

 Thomas Crofton Croker, Researches in the South of Ireland (1824): ‘Kilcolman Castle is distant three English miles from Doneraile, and is seated in as unpicturesque a spot as at present could have been selected.
 Many of the delightful and visionary anticipations I had indulged, from the pleasure of visiting the place where the Fairy Queen had been composed, were at an end on beholding the monotonous reality of the country.
 Corn fields, divided from pasturage by numerous intersecting hedges, constituted almost the only variety of feature for a considerable extent around; and the mountains bounding the prospect, partook even in a greater degree of the same want of variety in their forms.
 The ruin itself stands on a little rocky eminence.
 Spreading before it lies a tract of flat and swampy ground, through which, we were informed, the “River Bregog hight” had its course, and though in winter, when swoln by mountain torrents, a deep and rapid stream, its channel at present was completely dried up.’ (p.108.)
-[See a full-text version in RICORSO Library, “Irish Classics”, via index or direct.]
+[See a full-text copy in RICORSO Library, “Irish Classics”, via index or direct.]

 James Hardiman, Irish Minstrelsy (1831), Vol. I, Note on “Bridget Fergus”], Notes, pp.319-23: ‘The admirers of this celebrated English Poet may be gratified by a few particulars concerning him and his family, (extracted from original documents,) which may serve to correct some errors of his biographers, or supply information which they do not appear to possess.
 On 12th of August, 1580, Arthur, Lord Grey, accompanied by Edmund Spenser, his secretary, arrived in [319] Dublin, and on the 7th of September following, was sworn lord deputy of Ireland.
 On the 22nd of March following, Spenser was appointed clerk of the decrees and recognizances of chancery, and his patent was given “free from the seal in respect [that] he is secretary to the Right Honorable the Lord D.” In this, department he was succeeded on the 22nd of June, 1588, by Arland Usher, kinsman of the celebrated archbishop of that name, and Spenser was appointed clerk of the council of Munster, an office afterwards filled by Richard Boyle, first earl of Cork.
 On the plantation of that province, queen Elizabeth, by letters patent, dated 26th of October, 1591, granted him the manor and castle of Kylcolman, with other lands, containing 3,028 acres, in the barony of Fermoy, county Cork, also chief rents “forfeited by the late lord of Thetmore, and the late traitor, Sir John of Desmond.”
 (Orig.
 Fiant, Rolls office, Dublin.)
 [For full text, see attached.]